Štítnik: History

 Historical discoveries prove that the origin of this settlement dates from the earlier part of the Middle Ages, from the 12th century.
 The name is Slovak and is derived from Slovak word štít meaning shield, and it could be related to the production of shields and weapons in village.
 It was mentioned for the first time in 1243 in a charter issued by Hungarian king Béla IV. for Dietrich and Filip from Akóš/Bebek noble family. Štítnik became dominion of Bebek family.
 Later, it had split up into two branches known by the centre of their dominion.
 Branch of Bebek family, which had centre in Štítnik became known as Lords of Štítnik (Štítnickí in Slovak, Csetneki in Hungarian).

 In 1328 Štítnik got town privileges.
 During the Middle Ages, it had developed into an important mining town.
 History of the town was also connected with production of weapons.
 In 16th century Štítnik under influence of German miners converted to the Lutheranism.
 Already in the 16th century, first Latin school in the region was opened in Štítnik.
 In the same century, Štítnik was occupied by Ottomans.

+Before the establishment of independent Czechoslovakia in 1918, Štítnik was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.